muratk5n/thirdwave/en/README.md

 <img src="https://drive.google.com/uc?export=view&id=1B2wf9R7AMH1d7Vw6e2mucLbIQ5NSjir7"/>

 The electric grid loses 60% of the energy it carries FYI

 ---

-Sadly electrification falls short at nearly everything
+Electrification falls short at nearly everything.. it cant form a green infrastructure.

 "Green fuel based solutions can help for cases where electrification falls short, such as steel making, aviation etc"